-Want to know more about how your experience compares to other patients?
+Want to know how your experience compares to that of other patients?
 Check out: “Is my head and neck lymphedema ‘normal’?”

 - 1 Part 1.
 Clinical characteristics of head and neck lymphedema